ben4808/crosshatch/README.md

 It runs entirely within the browser, meaning it is cross platform and no installation is required.
 It also requires no backend server and runs perfectly offline.

-Sample word list: https://raw.githubusercontent.com/ben4808/crosswords-dicts/master/sources/Ben/sampleWordList.txt This word list is based on the Peter Broda word list. https://peterbroda.me/crosswords/wordlist/, with the words 5 letters and shorter hand curated/scored by myself.
-Soon I hope to expand the hand curation.
+Sample word list: https://raw.githubusercontent.com/ben4808/crosswords-dicts/master/sources/Ben/sampleWordList.txt This word list is based on Mark Diehl's trimmed version of the Peter Broda word list. https://www.facebook.com/groups/1515117638602016/permalink/2997721820341583, with the words 7 letters and shorter hand curated/scored by myself.

 There is no registration fee, and the source code is freely available. https://github.com/ben4808/crosshatch